sabnandha/CMA/README.md

 ## Overview

 This project includes various components that demonstrate proficiency in Angular, ASP.NET Core.
-The main features include a user-friendly interface for managing contacts.
+The main features include a user-friendly interface for managing contacts.The project includes custom middleware to handle authorization and exception management, ensuring secure access and providing detailed error handling.

 ## Technologies Used